 Ask for College Essay Help

-Ask for suggestions on the content, such as identifying areas that need more detail or pointing out where you’ve written too much.
-Parents and teachers are good candidates for this task, but you can also make use of a college consultant for an experienced proofreader with specialized knowledge of the admissions process.
+Ask for suggestions on the content, too, such as areas that need more detail or places where you could cut down or revise your wording.
+Parents and teachers are good candidates for this task, but you can also make use of a college consultant with specialized knowledge of the admissions process.

 Don’t Let Anyone Else Write It

+Don’t give in to temptation and let someone else write your essay.
 Your essay is a unique reflection of who you are as a person.
-Your own words are the best way to convey who you are as a student and a person; using someone else’s words won’t give your essay an authentic voice.
+Your own words are the best to convey who you are as a student and a person.
+Using someone else’s words won’t give your essay an authentic voice.